Winter Canvas Tents - FREE SHIPPING

-Canvas winter tents, also called cold weather tents, can withstand extreme temperature and high winds.
+Winter canvas tents for sale, also called cold weather tents, can withstand extreme temperature and high winds.
+Winter canvas tents are the Wilderness Model.

-MOST OF OUR TENTS SHIP 3 - 5 DAYS AFTER ORDERING.
+MOST OF OUR TENTS SHIP 1 - 2 DAYS AFTER ORDERING.
+Canvas winter tent with stove will ship in 2-3 days

-Click WINTER CANVAS TENT to view features and options of our wilderness canvas winter tent with stove.
-Prices and most options listed above.
+Click WINTER CANVAS TENT for sale to view features and options of our wilderness canvas winter tent with stove.

 5 foot walls measured from outside of tent.